electronicmax/vapour/README.md

 user anywhere later.
 Some but not all of us, have the resources/knowledge/time to find a server to host a database for us.

-Most of us do, however, have a lot of computers hanging around: devices which each have more than enough computational resources available to host that data.
-Heck, our smartphones probably have enough computational resources and bandwidth to host this data for us...
+Most of us have a lot of extra machines hanging around, and many of them have persistent connections to the Web.
+Heck, our smartphones probably have enough computational resources and bandwidth to host this data for us.
+Why don't we just use these devices?

 ### let's build our own cloud - a browser at a time